Anthony-E-Stark/Anthony-E-Stark/README.md

 - 👋 Hi, I’m @Anthony-E-Stark.
-This profile is a sample profile made by the Brooklyn College Tech Talent Pipeline/CUNY 2X team.
+This profile is a sample made by the Brooklyn College Tech Talent Pipeline/CUNY 2X team.
 - 👀 I’m interested in helping connect students to their dream careers!
 - 🌱 I’m currently learning all things tech!